-Sentinel Peak Several days of precipitation left the mountains under snow so we decided to ascend Sentinel Peak.
-We biked five km up the gravel road before turning onto the Hailstone Butte fire road.
-Since this road was rough and muddy, at least at the start, we opted to leave our bikes and hike to the turn-off.
-An intermittent trail led to a broad, grassy valley.
-I expected the valley to be marshy but despite the snow patches it was relatively dry.
-We made our way up the col and then took the ridge to the summit.
-Although a minor ascent, Sentinel Peak offered surprisingly pleasant views made more eye-catching because of the snow. |
+Several days of precipitation left the mountains under snow, so Dinah and I decided to ascend Sentinel Peak.
+We biked 5 km up the gravel road before turning onto the Hailstone Butte fire road.
+Since this road was rough and muddy, at least at the start, we left our bikes and hike to the turn-off.

-Sentinel Peak from HWY 22
+Sentinel Peak seen from Hwy.
+22

-We ditched our bikes at the main road and we followed this fire road for 700 m before leaving it.
+We ditched our bikes at the main road and we followed this fire road for 700 m before leaving it

 Recent bear tracks on the road